 In the three years since the Third Election, Hammond has given special attention to the Party military, shaping it into a formidable and diversified force.
 Factories previously shuttered have been reopened and experiments in reforming the Twelfth Directorate are underway.
 Ninth Directorate Ransacker units who specialize in enhanced terror tactics have been deployed to the Overseas Provinces.
 Rumors of new military strike forces swirl around the streets.

-Brown - Party occupied territory
+Yellow - Party occupied territory

 Green - Under Appeasement Accords